Macro-economic Dependencies on Ocean Ecosystems

 Total Ocean Economy Direct GVA = 300 + 150 + 400 + 96 + 225 + 120 + 90 = 1,381 million currency units.

-This worked example demonstrates the full procedure from identifying industries through extracting SUTs to applying ocean ratios and computing dependency indicators.
-The results indicate that ocean-related activities directly contribute 2.76% of GDP and 1.82% of employment in Country B.
+This worked example demonstrates the full procedure from identifying industries through extracting SUTs to applying ocean ratios and computing contribution indicators.
+The results indicate that ocean-related activities directly contribute 2.76% of GDP and 1.82% of employment in Country B. As noted in Section 3.2 Step 6, this contribution ratio measures direct output, not the full extent of economic dependency on ocean ecosystem services.

 Interpretation considerations